-More information and advice on the conditions in this part E are given in your tenancy support pack.
+More information and advice on the conditions in this Part are given in your Tenancy Support Pack.

 This section explains what we are responsible for and what you as the tenant are responsible for.
 It also summarises our obligations to you the tenant under the terms of Section 11 of the Landlord and Tenant Act 1985.
 We only accept the duties given to us by the Act and we do not accept any wider obligations.